khalileldoau/global-news-engagement-on-social-media/README.md

   I used this pipline to, first, load the original dataset, named "news_dataset", to GCS, and, second, create a new dataset, named "words_frequency", then load it to GCS as well.

   I created the wors_frquency dataset from the corpus of all text in the datasets, after filtiring out stopwords and punction using NLTK datasets.
-However, I acknowldge that news_frequency dataset
+However, the dataset
-  requires more filtering, which I didn't proritize for this project given the limited time.
+  requires more curation which I couldn't prioritize given limited time.